You might be asking, “Will I get my bail money back?”

 Release on recognizance (ROR) does not require any money or collateral.
 In this case, since no bail money was paid, nothing needs to be refunded.

-Paying bail in cash is definitely one way to get out of jail, but it is expensive and risky.
-This is why many people choose to get bail bonds through bail companies.
+Paying bail in cash can get you out of jail, but it is expensive and risky.
+This is why many people choose to get bail bonds.

-If you need a bail bond with us or have any questions about the bail bond process, call us at 702-333-2663.
+If you need a bail bond or have any questions about the bail bond process, call us.
 Our bail experts are passionate about helping people and will be happy to take your call.

-Bail Jumping – This is when the defendant misses their court hearing, goes into hiding, or otherwise violates the bail requirements set by the court.
+Bail Jumping: This occurs when the defendant misses their court hearing, goes into hiding, or otherwise violates the bail requirements set by the court.
 When this happens, the bail is forfeited.
 The defendant may also face additional criminal charges for bail jumping and may lose the chance to post bail in the future.